Eosuchus: Discovery

 The name Eosuchus was first used in 1907 to describe a single specimen found from northern France near the Belgian border, assigned to the type species Eosuchus lerichei.

 A second species, Eosuchus minor, was actually discovered earlier in 1870 by Othniel Charles Marsh, but was assigned to the genus Gavialis.
 The Gavialis minor holotype specimen YPM 282 consisted of cranial fragments and isolated vertebrae found from the Manasquan Formation in Monmouth County, New Jersey, dating back to the Ypresian stage of the early Eocene.
 The species name minor refers to the relatively small estimated size of the animal, estimated at no more than 2 meters, when compared to other gavialoids such as the modern gharial, which can grow up to 5 meters in length.
 However, this species was later recognized as distinct from Gavialis on the basis of certain aspects of the known cranial material, in particular the large foramen aerum of the quadrate formed from the epithelial tube that connects the pneumatic chambers of the quadrate and articular.
 Another diagnostic feature thought to distinguish the species from Gavialis was the narrow interfenestral bar of the parietal bone that is relatively smooth and unsculptured when compared to other gavialoids such as Thoracosaurus.
 The new generic name Thecachampsoides was proposed for the species G. minor in 1986.
-A close relationship between T. minor and Eosuchus lerichei was always evident, yet it was not until 2006 that the name Eosuchus was applied to the T. minor specimens, specifically on the basis of a fairly complete specimen called NJSM 15437 from the Vincetown Formation in New Jersey, of which there is a visibly exposed braincase which aids greatly in the taxonomic classification of the genus.
+A close relationship between T. minor and Eosuchus lerichei was always evident, yet it was not until 2006 that the name Eosuchus was applied to the T. minor specimens, specifically on the basis of a fairly complete specimen called NJSM 15437 from the Vincentown Formation in New Jersey, of which there is a visibly exposed braincase which aids greatly in the taxonomic classification of the genus.
 The examination of specimens of Thecachampsoides minor with those of Eosuchus lerichei yielded many similarities between the two species, including the foramen aerum as well as other features such as a long nasal process between the premaxillae, dentary alveoli arranged in pairs, and a W-shaped basioccipital tuberosity.
 E. minor differs from E. lerichei on the basis of a noticeably wider nasal and prefrontals positioned anteriorly further up the skull than the lacrimals.

 Other material present from the Aquia Formation of Maryland and Virginia, which dates back to the early Paleocene, tends to be more complete.
 Some specimens found from these localities are known from nearly complete skulls that provide a more detailed view of the phylogenetic position of Eosuchus, and further aid in distinguishing E. minor from other gavialoids.

 A Triassic rhynchosaur was originally named Eosuchus, although it is completely unrelated to the crocodyliform of the same name.
 The name of the rhynchosaur was later changed to Noteosuchus due to this preoccupation.